weaveworks/weave/site/features.md

 This isolation-through-subnets scheme is an example of carrying over a well-known technique from the 'on metal' days to containers.

+If desired, a container can be attached to multiple subnets when it is
+started:

+    host1# weave run 10.2.2.1/24 10.2.3.1/24 -t -i ubuntu

+In this case, all of the addresses are added to the container's weave interface before it is brought up.

 NB: By default docker permits communication between containers on the same host, via their docker-assigned IP addresses.
 For complete isolation between application containers, that feature needs to be